Marvin the Paranoid Android: Radio and TV series

 A subsequent section of Marvin's biography occurs only in the Secondary Phase of the radio series.
 Marvin rejoins the crew on the Heart of Gold, and using the improbability drive programmed by Zaphod Beeblebrox the Fourth, takes them to the ravaged planet Brontitall.
 Having landed in a giant floating marble copy of a plastic cup, the crew accidentally find themselves falling several miles through the air.
 The carbon-based members of the crew manage to stay alive by grabbing onto passing giant birds.
 Marvin has no such luck, and, upon impact with the ground, creates his own archaeological excavation site.
 Cruelly intact, he grudgingly saves the crew multiple times from the Foot Soldiers of the Dolmansaxlil Shoe Corporation.
+Dolmansaxlil is a portmanteau name created from real shoe shops of the 1980s, Dolcis, Freeman Hardy & Willis, Saxone and Lilley & Skinner.
 Marvin remains in Heart of Gold whilst Ford, Zaphod, Zarniwoop and Arthur bother the Ruler of the Universe, leaving when an enraged Arthur hijacks the ship.

 However, in the Tertiary Phase, Trillian claims this story is Zaphod's hallucination, especially as the reverse temporal engineering explanation has not entered the plot yet.
 However, of the stories of Zaphod's visit to the Frogstar, the Guide says "10% are 95% true, 14% are 65% true, 35% are only 5% true and the rest are told by Zaphod Beeblebrox", and listeners are presented with one "version" of that visit.

 In the television series, the black ship stolen at the Restaurant at the End of the Universe is actually the stunt ship of the Disaster Area rock band, and, having taken them back in time two million years before the present, is set on an irreversible course to collide with the sun of Kakrafoon.
 Forced to flee in the ship's barely functional teleport, the crew politely ask Marvin to stay behind and operate it.
 He does so and stoically awaits his fate "almost as good as death" in the heart of the blazing sun.